Close Menu

 Click Here

-There connection between the alien storyline and Sean’s breakdown is tenuous in Descendent (2025).
+There is a connection between the alien storyline and Sean’s breakdown in Descendent (2025).

 The problem is that, following that initial scene, it seems as though that abduction was meant only to give an excuse for the unspooling of Sean’s mental state.
-There’s not a real satisfying return to this element of the movie, it’s a jumping off point that functions purely as a genre bait-and-switch.
+There’s not a really satisfying return to this element of the movie; it’s a jumping-off point that functions purely as a genre bait-and-switch.

 Throughout, the movie still maintains a certain level of technical merit.
 The sound design for Sean’s super hearing is a neat baby monitor-like effect.
 Director of Photography Alexander Chinnici shoots striking naturalistic images.
 Tyler Strickland brings the mood with his score.